 Loyalty is gained over time through engagement with customers.
-It entails them to become advocates for your brand, ultimately influencing them choose your brand over another one.
+It entails them to become advocates for your brand, ultimately influencing them to choose your brand over another one.
 Loyalty is more than just reward points and discounts.
 Brand loyalty comes from experiences, quality products, and benefits.
 In order for a brand to develop loyalty, it should engage its customers with the best experiences.
 Prior to a company launching a new loyalty program or reshaping an existing one, it is crucial it comprehends what would incentivize a customer to be loyal to its brand.

 1. Define what a loyal customer looks like

 First, ask yourself, what is your brand’s definition of loyalty?
 Loyalty is perceived differently from brand to brand.
 For some companies, it means that you are in the top 5 brand choices when it comes to making purchases, for others, it entails that customers buy weekly.
 Second, ask yourself, what behaviors do loyal customers display?
 Are they shopping all segments within the brand or are they only choosing specific segments?
 What channels do they use?
 What type of purchases do they make, bulk or small?
 Third, ask yourself, what actions should customers be taking?
 Are they recommending your brand to family and friends?
 Are they engaging on social media?
 Are they creating positive traffic?